FactorioSharp/FactorioRconSharp/README.md

 ### Using the client

-The client compiles the C# expressions that it is given into Lua commands that are executed through the console:
+The client compiles the C# expressions that it receives into Lua commands that are executed through the console:

 ```
 using FactorioRconSharp;